Political Reform Act Campaign Disclosure Requirements and Filings

 Form 700, Statement of Economic Interests (87200 Filers)

 Government Code Section 87200 of the Political Reform Act identifies the Mayor, City Council, Planning Commissioners, City Manager, City Attorney and Director of Finance as statutory filers who are required to file Form 700s.
 Copies of their Form 700s are available at the City Clerk’s Office, 1500 Warburton Avenue, Santa Clara, CA 95050.
 They are also available at the FPPC, 428 J Street, Suite 620, Sacramento, CA 95814 and in electronic format on the FPPC’s website.
+Members of the public are also able to search for filings through our Netfile portal.

 Elected officials who currently file Form 700s with the City Clerk are: